Universal basic income: Late 20th century

-In his 1964 State of the Union address, U.S. President Lyndon B. Johnson introduced legislation to fight the "war on poverty".
-Johnson believed in expanding the federal government's roles in education and health care as poverty reduction strategies.
+Milton Friedman proposed a negative income tax (NIT), which effectively sanctioned a basic income for all, in his 1962 book Capitalism and Freedom.
+In his 1964 State of the Union address, U.S. President Lyndon B. Johnson declared an "unconditional war on poverty," implemented in coming years with sweeping legislation.
+Johnson broadened the agenda to the Great Society, including education, civil rights, health care, and support for the arts.
 In this political climate, the idea of a guaranteed income for every American also took root.
-Notably, a document, signed by 1200 economists, called for a guaranteed income for every American.
-Six ambitious basic income experiments started up on the related concept of negative income tax.
-Succeeding President Richard Nixon explained its purpose as "to provide both a safety net for the poor and a financial incentive for welfare recipients to work."
+Notably, a 1968 document, signed by 1200 economists, called for a guaranteed income for every American.
+Four ambitious basic income experiments started on the related concept of negative income tax.
+President Richard Nixon explained the Family Assistance Plan's purpose as to provide both a safety net for the poor and a financial incentive for welfare recipients to work.
 Congress eventually approved a guaranteed minimum income for the elderly and the disabled.

-In the mid-1970s the main competitor to basic income and negative income tax, the Earned income tax credit (EITC), or its advocates, won over enough legislators for the US Congress to pass laws on that policy.
-In 1986, the Basic Income European Network, later renamed to Basic Income Earth Network (BIEN), was founded, with academic conferences every second year.
-Other advocates included the green political movement, as well as activists and some groups of unemployed people.
+In the mid-1970s, the main competitor to basic income and negative income tax, the Earned income tax credit (EITC) and its advocates won over enough legislators for the US Congress to pass laws on that policy.
+In 1986, the Basic Income European Network (later renamed the Basic Income Earth Network (BIEN)) was founded, with academic conferences every second year.
+Other advocates included the green political movement, other activists, and some groups of unemployed people.

-In the latter part of the 20th century, discussions were held around automatization and jobless growth, the possibility of combining economic growth with ecologically sustainable development, and how to reform the welfare state bureaucracy.
+In the late 20th century, discussions were held around automatization and jobless growth, the possibility of combining economic growth with ecologically sustainable development, and how to reform the welfare state bureaucracy.
 Basic income was interwoven in these and many other debates.
-During the BIEN academic conferences, there were papers about basic income from a wide variety of perspectives, including economics, sociology, and human rights approaches.
+During the BIEN academic conferences, scholars published papers about basic income from a wide variety of perspectives.